MCS-Funded Third-Party Internship Programs Outside the U.S.

-OCS supports students for two types of internships, either virtual or in-person.
-Students may submit only one funding application for EITHER:
+The Mignone Center for Career Success (MCS) supports students for two types of internships, either virtual or in-person.

 - An independent, self-arranged internship or research assistantship where the student makes arrangements directly with a supervisor at an organization based outside the U.S. OR

 - An internship arranged by a third-party internship provider at an organization based outside the U.S. where the student pays a program fee to participate.

 NOTE: Third-party internship providers and the internships they help arrange are not vetted or endorsed by Harvard University.
 Students are responsible for researching these providers to ensure a proper fit for their interests and summer goals and should ask providers to connect them with past participants about their experiences.
 Please note that if you commit to one of these programs and later change your mind about participating, you will be responsible for any non-refundable payments you have made.

 NOTE: You may apply for funding if your program admittance is not confirmed.
 However, prior to distributing funding to students, MCS will require you to have your internship confirmed.